sjm-practice/js_exercises/README.md

 **debug_test.js** - some javascript code, used for practing with the debugger.

 **brackets.js** - This function will take a string, and return true if there are evenly matching opening and closing parentheses, braces, and brackets, otherwise false.
 Also returning false if they are not properly nested.

+**stock_sale.js** - This function will take an array of numbers (stock prices), and determine the times of day to buy and sell for the best gain.
+Where the index of the array represents minutes past the start of open trading.